spatie/typescript-transformer/README.md

 **This package is still under heavy development, please do not use it (yet)**

 Always wanted type safety within PHP and Typescript without duplicating a lot of code?
 Then you will like this package!
-Let's say you have a enum:
+Let's say you have an enum:

 ```php
 class Languages extends Enum